Gender Queer: A Memoir: Legal challenges

-Censorship in Australia
+Australia

 On March 9, 2023, Queensland police flagged Gender Queer to the Department of Communications and Art, which oversees the Australian Classification Board (ACB), for review after a complaint by a conservative activist.
 The ACB has the power to censor, restrict, or ban literature, film, and other content.
 Mark Saunokonoko, for 9News, highlighted on March 20 that "a decision is likely in the next 25 days, and there are several routes the ACB may choose to take, ranging from age restrictions on who can read and buy the book through to an outright ban."
 The complaint also led Logan City Council to remove the book from library shelves, however, Gender Queer was still available by request.
 Jane Sullivan, The Sydney Morning Herald book columnist and reviewer wrote, "If there's one thing I hope Australia never imports from the US, it's that country's raging appetite for banning books.
 But there are signs the culture wars have reached our shores."
 She went on to say that she hopes the ACB will "resist" the effort to censor Gender Queer.